Wojtek-987/TINY/readme.md

 `TINY.exe` creates a `tiny.log` file every time you open the program.
 The log is saved in the same directory as `TINY.exe`.
 The logs contain all user-entered lines and TINY.exe responses ordered chronologically.

 ### Interpreting a `*.tiny` file:
 Go into the directory where TINY.exe is stored.
 Right-click and select 'Open in Terminal'.
-Type `TINY.exe your_filename.tiny`. `TINY.exe` will execute the file line-by-line and automatically all.
+Type `TINY.exe your_filename.tiny`. `TINY.exe` will execute the file line-by-line and automatically execute all.
 It's like an automated typing in `TINY.tiny` code.

 ---
 # TINY.tiny docs